 ExpressVPN can access global Netflix content reliably, but it's a premium service.
 However, ExpressVPN offers a 30-day money-back guarantee that functions like a full free trial.
 If you don't want to stay on after 30 days, you can always claim back, or stay on to make the most of the three FREE months offered to Tom's Guide readers.View Deal

 How does a free Netflix VPN work?

 A VPN – or virtual private network – encrypts and anonymizes your internet connection by sending it through its own servers.
-Individuals can use them to browse anonymously and even make themselves appear to be in different countries.
+You can use them to browse anonymously and even make yourself appear to be in different countries.

-Netflix and other providers deliver different shows and movies to people living in certain countries, and you may find that what you want to watch isn’t available – even if you pay for a subscription.
+Netflix delivers different shows and movies to people living in certain countries, and you may find that what you want to watch isn’t available – even if you pay for a subscription.
 Using a VPN can help you access this content, whether you're traveling abroad or just want to explore the world's TV.